-The capital structure of the municipality as disclosed in the cash and cash equivalents note, 14.
+The capital structure of the municipality as disclosed in the cash and cash equivalents note, 14, and equity as disclosed in the statement of financial position.

 This ratio is calculated as net debt divided by total capital.
 Net debt is calculated as total borrowings (including 'current and noncurrent borrowings' as shown in the statement of financial position) less cash and cash equivalents.
 Total capital is calculated as 'equity' as shown in the statement of financial position plus net debt.